Posts

 Image

 In a change from my usual woodturning and craft-related posts, I need to address something I feel very strongly about—TV shows and movies, and how negativity online is slowly killing them and causing fewer and fewer new productions.
 From cancel culture to endless reboots, social media and media companies alike are taking a toll on creativity and storytelling.
-This updated version first appeared on my original blog at davidcondonwoodcraft.ie. (linked below) Why Boba Fett Was the Final Straw
+This updated version first appeared on my original blog at davidcondonwoodcraft.ie. (linked below) If you like real-life stories on screen, I’ve rounded up some of the best military books that were made into movies — you’ll find the Kindle editions here but you can pick up the books too.
+Why Boba Fett Was the Final Straw